 “What is it?”, they pleaded.

 “I’m afraid we can’t disclose any more details at the moment.
-We ask that you give us the name and number of the man you believe has the car”
+Tell us the name and number of the man you believe has the car”

 They only knew him by his first name.
-Reluctantly, her husband scrolled through his phonebook.
-He kept accidentally dialling the number as he went to read it out, the ringing tone invading the tension.
+Reluctantly, her husband scrolled through his phonebook, accidentally dialling the number as he went to read it out, the ringing tone invading the tension.

 “Please.
 Just read the number out”